 You must simultaneously cultivate the ability to believe in yourself.
 Believe in your ability to love truly and without remorse.
 Have faith in your ability to handle uncertainty.
 Believing in your inner strength will help you deal with anything that comes your way.
 This is not simple, but in the end, when you believe in yourself, you feel certain that you can handle even the most trying circumstances, such as rejection and separation.

 #9.
 Reach for Assistance

-As I previously indicated, you could feel alone, helpless, and hopeless if you have intense sentiments of jealousy.
-Even while it could feel overwhelming, you can make the task easier by erecting a support system.
-A support system can be highly beneficial, whether it comes from friends, family, and online community, group counseling, or psychotherapy.
+As I previously indicated, you could feel alone, helpless, and hopeless if you have intense feelings of jealousy.
+While it could feel overwhelming, you can make the task easier by erecting a support system.
+A support system can be highly beneficial, whether it comes from friends, family, an online community, group counseling, or psychotherapy.